2.A.66 The Multidrug/Oligosaccharidyl-lipid/Polysaccharide (MOP) Flippase Superfamily

 2.A.66.1 The Multi Antimicrobial Extrusion (MATE) Family

 The MATE family includes a functionally characterized multidrug efflux system from Vibrio parahaemolyticus NorM, and several homologues from other closely related bacteria that function by a drug:Na+ antiport mechanism, a putative ethionine resistance protein of Saccharomyces cerevisiae, a cationic drug efflux pump in A. thaliana and the functionally uncharacterized DNA damage-inducible protein F (DinF) of E. coli.
 The bacterial proteins are of about 450 amino acyl residues in length and exhibit 12 putative TMS.
 They arose by an internal gene duplication event from a primordial 6 TMS encoding genetic element.
 The yeast proteins are larger (up to about 700 residues) and exhibit about 12 TMSs.
+A conserved binding site in the N-lobe of prokaryotic MATE transporters suggests a role for Na+ in ion-coupled drug efflux (Castellano et al. 2021).

 Human MATE1 (hMATE1) is an electroneutral H+/organic cation (OC) exchanger responsible for the final excretion step of structurally unrelated toxic organic cations in kidney and liver.
 Glu273, Glu278, Glu300 and Glu389 are conserved in the transmembrane regions.
 Substitution with alanine or aspartate reduced export of tetraethylammonium (TEA) and cimetidine, and several had altered substrate affinities (Matsumoto et al., 2008).
 Thus, all of these glutamate residues are involved in binding and/or transport of TEA and cimetidine, but their roles are different.